 Whale watching is only advised during the summer months when you are more likely to see them.
 Hopefully, you will also see some puffins which are also relatively easy to see in the summer months.

 This lava tunnel cave is only accessible via guided tours.
 There is an easier tour option which is more family-friendly and a more full-on explorer option for children aged 12 and over.
 It is one of the longest tunnels in Iceland.
 It is located approximately 30 minutes from Reykjavík and is open almost all year round.
 The cave is a stunning example of nature.
 Even the easier tour option isn’t a walk in the park as you are given helmets and crampons to get around with.
 This is only something for children confident with walking and steady on foot.

 Iceland Bucket List with Kids – Touring the Golden Circle – Family Holiday

 Another top tip to save money is to buy food and drinks at the supermarket and stay somewhere where you can cater for yourselves.
 It is very expensive to eat at restaurants in Iceland and alcohol is even more expensive than food.
-I have been advised to buy any alcohol we may consume via Duty Free at the airport.
-That saying if you do enjoy eating out you will find some high quality restaurants with top quality food.
+I have been advised to buy any alcohol we may consume via Duty-Free at the airport.
+That said if you do enjoy eating out you will find some high-quality restaurants with top quality food.

 If you enjoyed my post please comment below.
 Have you ever been to Iceland?
 Do you have a favourite thing to do?
 Why not subscribe to my monthly newsletter to keep up to date?
 Or keep in touch on social media.
 We are very active on Facebook, Twitter and Instagram.
 Why not pin this post for later?
 Simply click on the image below and maybe give us a follow as well.